-Brain Injury Lawyer in Hollywood, Florida
+Brain Injury Attorney in Hollywood, Florida

 Many brain injuries are caused by accidents, blunt trauma or violence; however, some brain injuries are the direct result of doctor negligence and medical malpractice.
 Failure to timely diagnose a patient with low oxygen saturation rates, for example, will often lead to unnecessary and often times, irreversible brain injury.
 The trauma is horrible and it just takes a matter of a few minutes to dramatically alter a loved one and their families’ lives forever.